Woods

 Sapele

-Sapele, commonly known as Mahogany, originates in West Africa.
-The color is a golden to dark-reddish brown, darkening with age.
+Sapele, commonly referred to as Mahogany, originates in West Africa.
+The color is a beautiful golden to dark-reddish brown, that darkens with age.
 The grain is interlocked, sometimes very wavy.
-Sapele is very durable and often extremely clean of any cracks, knots, or imperfections, making it a top choice by woodworkers.

 Like White Oak, Sapele also handles outdoor elements very well!